python/cpython/Doc/library/io.rst

 The default encoding of :class:`TextIOWrapper` and :func:`open` is locale-specific (:func:`locale.getpreferredencoding(False) <locale.getpreferredencoding>`).

-But many developers forget to specify encoding when opening text files encoded in UTF-8 (e.g. JSON, TOML, Markdown, etc...) since most Unix platforms uses UTF-8 locale by default.
-It cause a bug because locale-specific encoding is not UTF-8 for most Windows users.
+However, many developers forget to specify the encoding when opening text files encoded in UTF-8 (e.g. JSON, TOML, Markdown, etc...) since most Unix platforms use UTF-8 locale by default.
+This causes bugs because the locale encoding is not UTF-8 for most Windows users.
 For example::

-   # may not work on Windows when non-ASCII characters in the file.
+   # May not work on Windows when non-ASCII characters in the file.
    with open("README.md") as f:
        long_description = f.read()

 Additionally, while there is no concrete plan as of yet, Python may change the default text file encoding to UTF-8 in the future.

-So it is highly recommended to specify encoding explicitly when opening text files.
-If you want to use UTF-8, specify ``encoding="utf-8"``.
-If you need to use locale-specific encoding, ``encoding="locale"`` is supported since Python 3.10.
+Accordingly, it is highly recommended that you specify the encoding explicitly when opening text files.
+If you want to use UTF-8, pass ``encoding="utf-8"``.
+To use the current locale encoding, ``encoding="locale"`` is supported in Python 3.10.

 When you need to run existing code on Windows that attempts to opens UTF-8 files using the default locale encoding, you can enable the UTF-8